What is omacetaxine?

 What other drugs will affect omacetaxine?

-Other drugs may interact with omacetaxine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect omacetaxine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about omacetaxine

 - Compare alternatives

 - En español

 Related treatment guides